-- a) spurs, if worn, must be identical on both sides they must be a pair - a b non-compliance or incorrect spurs will entail elimination - bc) spurs may be worn by competitors at all levels - ed) spurs must be made of metal or hard plastic - de) a curved or straight shank must point directly back from the centre of the spur when on the rider's boot; rowels also must point directly back from the centre of the spur - e f) the tip of the shank must not point up or point inwards - f g) the arms of the spur must be smooth - gh) if rowels are used, they must be blunt/smooth and free to rotate.
-Daisy rowels are permitted - h i) rowels must be in a vertical plane - + j) rowels in a horizontal plane are not permitted.
-Soft touch spurs with a rolling ball on either plane are permitted. - J k) pony riders, (regardless of age), are permitted to may only wear spurs that are but if worn they may only be blunt metal spurs and no longer than 3.5 4.0cm.
-Rowels on spurs are not permitted.
-The length of the spur is measured from the boot to the tip of the spur.
+- a) spurs, if worn, must be identical on both sides they must be a pair - b) non-compliance or incorrect spurs will entail elimination - c) spurs may be worn by competitors at all levels - d) spurs must be made of metal or hard plastic - e) a curved or straight shank must point directly back from the centre of the spur when on the rider's boot; rowels also must point directly back from the centre of the spur - f) the tip of the shank must not point up or point inwards - g) the arms of the spur must be smooth - h) if rowels are used, they must be blunt/smooth and free to rotate.
+Daisy rowels are permitted - i) rowels must be in a vertical plane - rowels in a horizontal plane are not permitted.
+Soft touch spurs with a rolling ball on either plane are permitted.

-- KI) there is no maximum length of spurs for riders of horses - 1 m) metal spurs with hard plastic knobs are permitted - M n) dummy spurs with no shank are permitted - No) Impuls spurs are permitted - O p) soft touch spurs with a rolling ball on either plane are permitted.
-These are not permitted on a horizontal plane in FEI sanctioned events such as CDI, CDI-Y
+- k) pony riders, (regardless of age), may only wear spurs that are no longer than 4.0cm.
+The length of the spur is measured from the boot to the tip of the spur - I) there is no maximum length of spurs for riders of horses - m) metal spurs with hard plastic knobs are permitted - n) dummy spurs with no shank are permitted - o) Impuls spurs are permitted - p) soft touch spurs with a rolling ball on either plane are permitted.